 Are Fake or Artificial Christmas Trees Eco-Friendly?

 Why is the carbon footprint of an artificial tree so high?
-As well as being made from carbon-intensive fossil fuels, the majority of artificial trees are imported, mainly from China, contributing to their carbon footprint.
+As well as being made from carbon-intensive fossil fuels, the majority of artificial trees are imported from further away, mainly from China, contributing to their carbon footprint.

 This isn’t to say that all fake trees are bad for the environment.
 If it’s something you are going to use over the long term then I’d say go for it.
 Buying a real Christmas tree every year can be expensive.
 It can be more affordable to instead shell out a one-off cost for an artificial tree that you are going to use for years to come.